cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 ## A note about versions

-Glob matching was introduced as a backwards-compatible change, so no config updates are necessary when you upgrade to a version with support for glob matching.
-Glob matching is supported in the latest version of all official source plugins.
+Wildcard matching was introduced as a backwards-compatible change, so no config updates are necessary when you upgrade to a version with support for wildcard matching.
+Wildcard matching is supported in the latest version of all official source plugins.
 For the big three cloud providers, it was first released in the following versions, and will be supported in these versions and higher:

  - AWS [v4.15.0](https://github.com/cloudquery/cloudquery/releases/tag/plugins-source-aws-v4.15.0)
  - GCP [v2.4.15](https://github.com/cloudquery/cloudquery/releases/tag/plugins-source-gcp-v2.4.15)